Unusual Paris Museums and Galleries – Musée Guimet:

 Free brochure and audioguide

-Tip: Don’t miss Guimet’s personal round library and make sure you get to the top floor where there’s not only an 18th-century ivory replica of a Chinese pavilion but also a terrace from where you have a magnificent panorama stretching from Notre Dame to the Eiffel tower.
+Tip: Don’t miss Guimet’s personal round library whose eight carytids watch down on visitors from the upper balcony.
+Make sure you get to the top floor where there’s not only an 18th-century ivory replica of a Chinese pavilion but also a terrace from where you have a magnificent panorama stretching from Notre Dame to the Eiffel tower.

 Panthéon Bouddique du Musée Guimet